 Submit your email address to get a link for quick download on your desktop and get started!

-USB Redirector by Electronic Team, Inc. is designed to forward devices over RDP in such a way that they appear in a remote system like they were physically attached to that machine.
-What’s great is that you don’t need to make any complex configuration.
-Just a couple of clicks is enough to connect to your local USB device from a remote PC.
+For users looking for a reliable and easy-to-use tool that makes RemoteFX USB passthrough a breeze, USB Network Gate by Electronic Team Inc. is the ideal solution.
+It is designed to forward devices over RDP in such a way that they appear in a remote system like they were physically attached to that machine.
+USB Network Gate is software allowing remote access to any USB device connected to a machine with network access.

 The software will help you share a physical USB port with your virtual desktop.
 This means any device inserted into the shared port will become available for remote connection while you are working over RDP.
 If you unplug one peripheral and plug another one, the latter will be redirected to the remote desktop automatically.